Before going through documentation chapters, thanks for purchasing PrivateContent Files Manager add-on and trusting LCweb!

 [/pcfm-user-has-file]

-The best and easiest way to get insights about when/how/who download files is to use the dedicated PrivateContent settings.
+The best and easiest way to get insights about when/how/who download files is to use the dedicated PrivateContent User Activities add-on.

 Otherwise, the add-on send events to Google analytics (be sure you have the Google Analytics tracking code set in PrivateContent settings).